itsToggle/trakt-scraper/README.md

 Known Bugs:

+        - If an upcoming episode was recently announced, trakt is a little slow with providing the release date.
+My current release wait merhod attempts to download it right away.
         - The Script crashes if you select text in the consol window.
 No idea why that is...
         - Special Characters.
 Ive tried to think of every Character that could pop up in a Movie/Show Title, but I could always miss one.